solliancenet/microsoft-redis-cache-migration/04_PostMigration/02_Optimization.md

 - **Memory Usage** : If memory usage for an Azure Cache for Redis server is saturated at 100%, then select the next higher level of tier to get more memory.
 - **Network** : If the tier runs out of bandwidth to serve the clients, the clients will start received time outs, scale up to a higher tier to get more bandwidth.
 - **Regions** :  It is recommended having the application server/client machine in the same region in Azure to reduce latency between the client/application server and the instance.

+You can also review the [best practices guidance on caching](https://docs.microsoft.com/en-us/azure/architecture/best-practices/caching) in the Azure Architecture Center.

 ## WWI Use Case